-For example, Kasatu Maro, a New England-style IPA named after the very first ship that brought Japanese immigrants to the port of Santos, south of São Paulo in 1908.
+For example, Kasatu Maru, a New England-style IPA named after the very first ship that brought Japanese immigrants to the port of Santos, south of São Paulo in 1908.

 In fact, Brazil is actually home to the largest Japanese population outside of Japan.

-And although none of the trios’ families came over on the Kasatu Maro, each traced their own lineage back to specific ships, tracking down the original documents showing the names of their families.
+And although none of the trios’ families came over on the Kasatu Maru, each traced their own lineage back to specific ships, tracking down the original documents showing the names of their families.